 Toilet Training Your New Kitten

 First off, you need to manage your expectations.
-There will be accidents from time to time at the start; this is normal as your kitten is still learning!
-It is very important that you don't punish your kitten if they do have an accident.
+There will be accidents from time to time.
+This is normal as your kitten is still learning!
+It is very important that you don't punish your kitten if they have an accident.
 Rubbing their nose in the evidence or shouting at them will only make them fearful and less likely to do what you want them to.

 With regards to the litter box make sure that the sides or entrance are low enough for your little kitten to get over with ease.
 Make sure you place the litter boxes in a location that offers your kitten some privacy, away from dogs, children and noisy appliances.

-Introduce Your Kitten to the Litterbox
+Step 2: Introduce Your Kitten to the Litterbox

-Gently place your kitten in the litterbox at an opportune time, such as after playing, waking up from a nap, or finishing a meal.
-If your kitten has an accident, you could also place some of his faeces in the litterbox for a while to give him the right idea.
+Gently place your kitten in the litter box at an opportune time, such as after playing, waking up from a nap, or finishing a meal.
+If your kitten has an accident, you may also place some of their faeces in the litterbox for a while to give them the right idea.

-Keep It Clean
+Step 3: Keep It Clean

 Remember to be patient with your new kitten.
 It will take a little trial and error but by providing him with a clean and inviting litterbox, your kitten will be using it like a pro in no time!